KarolinaPntzt/regression/README.md

 - data: contains the datasets used in the Jupyter notebooks
 - img: contains the image files used in the Jupuyter notebooks

+and includes a Jupyter notebook where regression and Pearson correlation analyses are performed over the generated obstruction angle simulation output for existing buildings and vegetation.